smkent/3d/docs/first-print/load-filament.md

 SV06 Plus.

 Place the roll of filament you'd like to print with onto the printer's spool holder.
-Make a clean snip at the end of the filament, at a ~45° angle.
+Make a clean cut near the end of the filament, at a ~45° angle.

+![Cutting the filament at an angle][photo-cut-filament]{ .thumb }

+## Position extruder

 Turn on the printer.

-## Position extruder

 Loading filament is best done some space between the nozzle and print bed.
 If the extruder is all the way at the bottom, the extruder should be raised using